Whitman, Massachusetts

 Whitman is a town in Plymouth County, Massachusetts, United States.
 The population was 15,121 at the 2020 census.
-It is notable as being the place where the chocolate chip cookie was invented.
+It is located approximately 20 mi south of Boston on the western edge of the South Shore.
+The chocolate chip cookie was invented in Whitman by Ruth Graves Wakefield at the Toll House Inn.

 History

-Whitman was first settled by Europeans in 1670 and was officially incorporated in 1875.
-Prior to becoming Whitman, it was formally the southern parish of the town of Abington.
-The new name, Whitman, was taken from Augustus Whitman, whose family who grew up in South Abington, and was adopted in 1886.
-Though before adopting the name Whitman, the small town was known as Little Comfort.

-Whitman has a rich history that is deeply rooted in the shoemaking industry.
-Regal Shoe and Bostonian Shoe are perhaps the most notable companies.
-At one time there were over 20 shoe factories and related factories making metal shanks in town.
-There are a few abandoned factories left, and some have been turned into condominiums.
+Little Comfort, then part of Bridgewater was first settled by Europeans beginning around 1675.
+Abington (including Little Comfort) separated from Bridgewater in 1712.
+South Abington was established as a separate parish in the 19th century.
+It was incorporated as a separate town on March 4, 1875.
+It was renamed Whitman by town vote on May 3, 1886.
+The name was in honor of Jared Whitman, a local lawyer who served in the 1839 and 1840 state legislatures.
+Whitman's early industry included shoemaking.

 In the late 1930s, Ruth Graves Wakefield invented chocolate chip cookies in Whitman at the Toll House Inn on Bedford Street.
 The Toll House burned completely on New Year's Eve 1984, in a fire that originated in the kitchen.
 The inn was not rebuilt.
 The site is marked with a historical marker, and that land is now home to a Wendy's restaurant and Walgreens pharmacy, with the Toll House sign still in existence.

-The former Whitman Savings Bank was also the first in the country to offer savings bank life insurance (SBLI).
+The former Whitman Savings Bank was the first in the country to offer savings bank life insurance (SBLI).

-Whitman is the home of Peaceful Meadows Ice Cream, as well as the former home of Saftler's Fabrics, one of the oldest and largest independently owned fabric stores in the country before closing in June 2011.

-In 1964, the area favorite, Venus Cafe was founded by former professional wrestler Peter Drosos, who fought under the name Pete "The Golden Greek".

 From 1968 to 1994, Whitman was also home to King's Castle Land, a children's amusement park owned by the Whitney family and located near the intersection of Routes 18 and 14.

 In the 1970s, Whitman was home to a then-secret National Security Agency classified materials disposal facility built on Essex Street by American Thermogen Inc. It was code named "White Elephant No. 1" and it was to be the prototype for the government's premier "classified waste destructor".
-Reaching temperatures up to 3,400 degrees the three story incinerator did not work up to expectations—only operating a limited number of hours and not always fully destroying the material—and after spending $1.2 million to build the unit it was abandoned.
+Reaching temperatures up to 3,400 degrees, the three-story incinerator did not work up to expectations—only operating a limited number of hours and not always fully destroying the material—and after spending $1.2 million to build the unit it was abandoned.
 It was one time used as a club house by children in the area, and later dismantled.
 The office section, and some of the warehouse area, still remain in use by new owners.